Nowadays, pasture-raised chickens have become a key part of sustainable poultry farming.

 For egg-laying, one may look at breeds like Leghorns, Australorps, and Rhode Island Reds.
 If you raise chickens just for meat, then slower-growing birds like the Red Ranger or the Freedom Ranger are better options; they will be capable of surviving in the pasture, unlike the fast-growing Cornish Cross, which can be sick if they are too active.

-Dual-purpose breeds like Plymouth Rocks or Sussex give you the freedom to raise your chickens for even both eggs and meat.
-The best breeds are the ones that are well-suited to your climate and production goals.
+Dual-purpose breeds like Plymouth Rocks or Sussex give you the freedom to raise your chickens for both eggs and meat.
+The best chicken breeds for pasture are the ones that are well-suited to your climate and production goals.

 8. Labor and Time Investment